laerthe-souza/move-on/README.md

 1. Clone this repo using `git clone git@github.com:Laerthe-Souza/move-on.git`.
 2. Move yourself to the following directory `cd move-on`.
 3. Run `yarn` to install all dependencies.
-4. You will need create a database.
-Please, view this [video](https://www.youtube.com/watch?v=Cz55Jmhfw84&t=1624s) for guide you.
+4. You will need to create a database.
+Please, view this [video](https://www.youtube.com/watch?v=Cz55Jmhfw84&t=1624s) to guide you.
-5. To do login with github, you will need to configure the OAuth app on your github account.
-For this, see this [documentation](https://docs.github.com/pt/developers/apps/creating-an-oauth-app) for guide you.
+5. To login with github, you will need to set up the OAuth app on your github account.
+For this, check this [documentation](https://docs.github.com/pt/developers/apps/creating-an-oauth-app) to guide you.
-6. After completing the previous steps, create the `.env.local` file and adds the environment variables of the `.env.example` file.
+6. After completing the previous steps, create the `.env.local` file and add the environment variables of the `.env.example` file.
 7. Run `yarn dev` to start the development server on `http://localhost:3000`

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.
+This project is licensed under the MIT License - check the [LICENSE](https://opensource.org/licenses/MIT) page for details.